 - Reply to Those Who Say The Liar Argument Has False Premises.

 Nonetheless, it does not appear that medieval interest in insolubles was derived directly from these or any other known ancient sources that discuss the Liar.
-Many of the relevant works were lost (e.g., the works of Chrysippus), while others were never translated into Latin and so were effectively unavailable to the Latin Middle Ages, though things may be different for the Arabic and Byzantine traditions, which are only starting to be studied.
-(See, e.g., Alwishah and Sanson 2009.)
+Many of the relevant works were lost (e.g., the works of Chrysippus), while others were never translated into Latin and so were effectively unavailable to the Latin Middle Ages, though things may be different for the Arabic and Byzantine traditions, which are only starting to be studied (see, e.g., Alwishah & Sanson 2009; Gerogiorgakis 2009).
 Indeed, it is not at all clear just what it was that prompted medieval interest.
 One might have supposed that, even if particular theories about the Liar were not transmitted to the Latin West from antiquity, at least formulations of Liar-type paradoxes must have been known and available to stimulate the medieval discussions.
 In fact, however, there are strikingly few possibilities.

 Seneca (Epistle 45.10), for instance, mentions the Liar paradox by its Greek name pseudomenon, but does not actually formulate it.
-Again, St Augustine perhaps has the Liar in mind in his Against the Academicians (III.13.29), where he refers to the “most lying calumny, ‘if it is true [it is] false, if it is false it is true’.”
+Again, St Augustine perhaps has the Liar in mind in his Against the Academicians (Contra academicos III.13.29), where he refers to the “most lying calumny, ‘if it is true [it is] false, if it is false it is true’”.
 But neither passage would likely be sufficient by itself to suggest the special problems of the Liar to anyone not already familiar with them.

-By contrast with these passages, none of which was cited in the insolubilia-literature, there is a text from Aristotle's Sophistical Refutations 25, 180a27-b7, that, from almost the very beginning of the insolubilia-literature to the end of the Middle Ages, served as the framework for discussing insolubles.
-It occurs in Aristotle's discussion of the fallacy of confusing things said “in a certain respect” (secundum quid) with things said “absolutely” or “without qualification” (simpliciter).
-In this context, Aristotle supposes a man who takes an oath that he will become an oath-breaker, and then does so.
+By contrast with these passages, none of which was cited in the insolubilia-literature, there is a text from Aristotle’s Sophistical Refutations 25, [A-SR]: 180a27–b7, that, almost from the very beginning of the insolubilia-literature to the end of the Middle Ages, served as the framework for discussing insolubles.
+It occurs in Aristotle’s discussion of the fallacy of confusing things said “in a certain respect” (secundum quid) with things said “absolutely” or “without qualification” (simpliciter).
+In this context, Aristotle considers someone who takes an oath that he will become an oath-breaker, and then does so.
 Absolutely or without qualification, Aristotle says, such a man is an oath-breaker, even though with respect to the particular oath to become an oath-breaker he is an oath-keeper.
-Then Aristotle adds the intriguing remark, “The argument is similar too concerning the same man's lying and speaking the truth at the same time” (180b2–3).
+Then Aristotle adds the intriguing remark, “The argument is similar too concerning the same man’s lying and speaking the truth at the same time” ([A-SR]: 180b2–3).
 It was this sentence that many medieval authors took to be a reference to the Liar Paradox, which therefore, on the authority of Aristotle, could be solved as a fallacy secundum quid et simpliciter.

 Nevertheless, it is not immediately obvious how Aristotle’s remarks can be made to fit the Liar Paradox.
 The oath-breaker, as the example was generally interpreted, takes two oaths: one, which he keeps, that he will commit perjury, and a second (it does not matter what it is) that he breaks, thereby fulfilling the first oath.
 The man is an oath-breaker and an oath-fulfiller, but with respect to different oaths; by breaking his second oath, rendering it false, he fulfills the first oath, making it true.
 However, it is possible to interpret the passage as referring to a single oath, when the oath is broken at the same time as it is made.
 Seen that way, it connects the Liar paradox with the fallacy secundum quid et simpliciter.

-In 1132, Adam of Balsham, the founder of the important logical school of the “Parvipontani” (so called because they gathered at the Petit Pont in Paris), wrote an Art of Discussing (Ars disserendi), in which he treats, among other things, various kinds of yes/no questions, including “whether he speaks truly who says he lies” and “whether he who says nothing but that he lies is speaking the truth.”
-(Adam of Balsham 1956, p.
-107.)
+In 1132, Adam of Balsham, the founder of the important logical school of the “Parvipontani” (so called because they gathered at the Petit Pont in Paris), wrote an Art of Discussing (Ars disserendi), in which he treats, among other things, various kinds of yes/no questions, including “whether he speaks truly who says he lies” and “whether he who says nothing but that he lies is speaking the truth”. ([AB]: 107.)

 It is not until later in the twelfth century that one finds an explicit statement of the special problems raised by insolubles.
-In his On the Natures of Things (De naturis rerum), of unknown date but apparently well known by the end of the century, Alexander Neckham 1967, p.
-289, says:
+In his On the Natures of Things (De naturis rerum), of unknown date but apparently well known by the end of the century, Alexander Neckham ([N-NR]: 289) says:

 Again, if Socrates says he lies, and says nothing else, he says some proposition.
 Therefore, either a true one or a false one.
 Therefore, if Socrates says only that he lies, he says what is true or what is false.